Efiamotu-1/blog-rails-mv/README.md

 ### Key Features <a name="key-features"></a>

-- add rspec gem
-- create rspec files for all controllers
+- add views for users
-- correct response status
-- correct response body
-- it renders correct template
+- add views for posts made by users
+- display comments and likes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>